Skip to main content

 Bogliasco and Ludwig Foundation Special Fellowship for a Cuban Artist or Scholar

-This partnership with the Havana-based Ludwig Foundation may provide a travel stipend for selected Cuban Fellows and a 5-week residency at the Bogliasco Foundation’s Study Center.
+This partnership with the Havana-based Ludwig Foundation includes visa assistance, and in some years a travel stipend, for the selected Cuban Fellow.

 Edward T. Cone Bogliasco Fellowship in Music